josephluck/urban-jungle/readme.md

 # Architecture

-This section outlines the core architecture to support Plantpal's features.
+This section outlines the core architecture to support Urban Jungle's features.

 ## Users & Authentication

-Users are required to sign up to Plantpal before they are able to use the application.
+Users are required to sign up to Urban Jungle before they are able to use the application.
 Firebase Auth is used for this, using the JavaScript SDK.
 Initially the application uses Username & Password based authentication, but later will use 3rd party sign in such as Google and Facebook.
 The ultimate goal is to use passwordless authentication via SMS or Email, however Expo does not currently support it.

 ## Household